lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ##### Example 2

-Our scribe wrote "in nomine Patri et Spiritus Sancti", but a later hand (#L1) realized the mistake and adds the missing phrase "Filii et" above the line.
+A scribe wrote "in nomine Patri et Spiritus Sancti", but a later hand (#L1) realized the mistake and added the missing phrase "Filii et" above the line.

 ```xml
 in nomine Patri et